LucasDiscordCzech/LucasDiscordCzech/README.md

 </p>

 <p align="center">
   Unleash the power of GPT-4 & DALL-E 3 on Discord with BoltBot⚡!
 Engage in seamless conversations, get instant assistance, and enjoy AI-powered experiences, all within your favorite chat.
-All for FREE!
+All for *FREE*!
 </p>

 ## 🔥 My Contribution Streak